 Exposure to wild animal scents, spices, and nature based smells help shelter dogs keep in touch with their canine instincts, even in an unnatural environment.
 Classical music playing in the cat rooms to dull the noise of Shelter cleaning.

-learning how to use agility equipment, walking on a leash along the road, hiking off leash with volunteers and staff for dogs.
-Agility, obedience, and harness training for cats to get them using their brains and bodies.To keep animals thriving in the Shelter it often requires creativity and individual solutions.
+Learning how to use agility equipment, walking on a leash along the road and on hiking trails, and being put into suitable playgroups with other dogs!To keep animals thriving at Mountain Humane often requires creativity and individual solutions.
 Volunteer foster homes also play an important part in reducing stress for certain special needs animals that will thrive with a little more individual attention.

 Every animal that comes through our doors is treated as an individual.
 Our trained professionals get to know each of them and evaluate their behaviors to help determine what type of home might be the best fit.
 But we don’t stop there.
 Our staff is trained to work with the animals to enhance their positive traits, and to teach them new behaviors in lieu of any challenging traits that might decrease the animals’ chances of adoption.

-Always based in positive reinforcement, we are continuously seeking new methods and best practices to make our Shelter the best environment possible for our animals.
-As you read on page 3, this includes special trainings from such nationally recognized shelter behavior experts as Kelley Bollen, as well as ongoing continuing education for everyone that works with the animals, from volunteers to staff.
+Always based in positive reinforcement, we are continuously seeking new methods and best practices to make Mountain Humane the best environment possible for our animals.
+This includes special trainings from such nationally recognized shelter behavior experts as Kelley Bollen, as well as ongoing continuing education for everyone that works with the animals, from volunteers to staff.
 One of our key values is focusing on each animal as an individual, evaluating its specific needs, and coming up with a plan to help him or her thrive and blossom into an animal that will be a great new family member for a lucky adopter.